LearnersGuild/curriculum-app/modules/JavaScript-in-the-Browser/exercises/Mac-Calculator-Clone/README.md

 This goal has 3 linear stages.
 You must complete the specs of each stage before progressing onto the next.

-Fork the the [mac-calculator-clone repository][mac-calculator-clone] and use the fork as your project artifact.

 ## Setup

 1. Create a new repository